-- Place both feet on the ground. - Switch off the motorcycle as described in the relevant section. - Using your left leg, fully extend the stand.
-Allow the passenger to dismount first from the left side of the vehicle.
-In order to dismount, the passenger must place his foot on the left footrest and raise the right leg. - Tilt the motorcycle to the left until it rests on the stand. - Firmly grasp the handlebar and dismount on the left-hand side by lifting your right leg.
+- Place both feet on the ground. - Switch off the motorcycle as described in the relevant section. - Tilt the motorcycle to the left until it rests on the stand. - Firmly grasp the handlebar and dismount on the left-hand side by lifting your right leg.